guimaportela/Exercise/README.md

 - `Report.js` - Monthly comparative report generation and formatting logic

 These files together implement the complete PROSPR Plan enhancement with admin controls and automated reporting capabilities.

+## 7. 📚 Library Deployment

+### ProsprScript Library Integration
+The modified files in this project can be integrated into the **ProsprScript** library by publishing a new version.
+This allows for centralized distribution and version control of the PROSPR Plan enhancements across multiple spreadsheet implementations.